Copyright © James R Meyer 2012 - 2018 www.jamesrmeyer.com

 When we combine the definition of this list with the definition of decreasing intervals 1⁄10,, 1⁄100, 1⁄1000, … 1⁄10n, … we have a new definition.

 This defines a set A*.
 It is impossible for r to be in the set A*.
-Therefore r is not in the set A* but it is an isolated point, therefore there cannot be an interval to the right or left of that point that is an open interval with a rational as its endpoint, since the endpoint would have to be r, and r is irrational.
+Therefore r is not in the set A* but it is an single point, therefore there cannot be an interval to the right or left of that point that is an open interval with a rational as its endpoint, since the endpoint would have to be r, and r is irrational.

 Well, there is an obvious fallacy in the above - you cannot prove a generalization from a finite number of instances, never mind a single instance.